 If you agree that you owe the money you might be able to ask the court or tribunal for time to pay even when the creditor has started court action.
 There is information about time to pay for debts under £5,000 on the Scottish Courts website .
 There is information about getting time to pay at the First-tier Tribunal (Housing and Property Chamber) on its website.

 If you are being pursued for a debt of more than £5,000 you should get advice from a specialist adviser about your options.

 If you do not owe the money or, you do not agree about the amount you are told you owe, you may need evidence to support your position.
 You may need the help of a specialist adviser to do this.

 If you do not think that the creditor has followed the correct procedures to make you pay a debt you must get advice from a specialist money adviser about what to do next to challenge the actions of the creditor.

-Step 3: Check the creditor has followed the correct procedure
+Step 3: Check the creditor has followed the correct procedure in the sheriff court